MBZ-0/LiveGap/README.md

 ### LLM Planner (Real API)

 Set `OPENAI_API_KEY` in `livegap-mini/backend/.env` (or environment) and optionally `OPENAI_MODEL` (default `gpt-4o-mini`).
-In LLM mode the planner will call OpenAI Chat Completions to decide actions returning JSON.
-If the key is missing or any error occurs it transparently falls back to heuristic planning.
+The planner calls OpenAI Chat Completions to decide actions.
+If the key is missing or an error occurs it falls back to a minimal internal exploration (e.g. scrolling) — not the old heuristic mode.

 Environment vars:
 ```